 To say that things got off to a rocky start for this franchise in 1976 would be an understatement.
 Indeed, the Buccaneers did not win a game until week 13 of their second season, making for 26 straight losses to begin their history.
 However, after finally crossing this hurdle, their play gradually got better and by 1979 the Bucs won their division and found themselves hosting the NFC Championship.
 Shut out by the Rams 9-0, the Bucs fell back into mediocrity (and then lower) and would only make the playoffs twice more before 1997.
 They would set an NFL record with 12 consecutive seasons with 10 or more losses.

 The past few seasons have had the feel of earlier Buccaneers teams.
 Failing to eclipse 10 wins since 2010, the Bucs have gone through coaches and quarterbacks quite quickly in recent years, including at the end of 2018 when they let go of coach Dirk Koetter.
-Going 19-29 during his tenure, management decided to go in another direction in the hopes of ending this trend and build this team back into a contender.
-He has his hopes pinned on his franchise quarterback, Jameis Winston.
-Along with running back Jacquizz Rodgers and receivers Mike Evans and the newly acquired DeSean Jackson, The Bucs offense will be keeping the opposing defense up at night worrying about Sunday.
+Going 19-29 during his tenure, management decided to go in another direction in the hopes of ending this trend and building this team back into a contender.
+Their hopes were pinned on their franchise quarterback, Jameis Winston.
+Along with running backs Ronald Jones II and Peyton Barber, and receivers Mike Evans and Chris Godwin, the Bucs offense has had the capability of keeping the opposing defense up at night worrying about Sunday.
 A double threat at the tight end position for Tampa, Cameron Brate and OJ Howard are competing for first string and both can put up great numbers.
 The result this season, however, was disappointing as Tampa would be on the outside looking in at the playoffs again in 2019 and would part ways with Winston in the offseason.

 There may be a lot of work to do in Tampa, polishing this raw team into a well-oiled machine, but the framework is definitely in place.
 Luckily, management was able to hire Bruce Arians to be the new head coach.
 Loved by his players, Arians knows how to tighten things up and produce a winning product.
 If he can motivate this group and galvanize their efforts toward the Super Bowl, then another appearance by this NFC South team may be in the cards in the near future.
 While the 2018 season ended with the Bucs in last place in the division, the 2019 team climbed to second place and keeps looking ahead.

 The best Tampa Bay Buccaneers players to have ever graced the gridiron include Derrick Brooks, Warren Sapp, Ronde Barber, John Lynch, Mike Alstott, Lee Roy Selmon, Simeon Rice, and Warrick Dunn.
 Click here to learn more about the history of the Tampa Bay Buccaneers franchise.